dev-mattmoore/autosub/README.md

 - `--no-logfile`: Disable all logging to file (only console output).
 - `--no-color`: Disable colorized console output.
 - `--output-dir`: Optional path to output subtitles separately from input.
+- `--audio-only`: Extract audio only as .wav and skip transcription.

 ## Output Naming